Mavrovo National Park – Macedonia’s Wild West

-Rolling highlands and steep mountain peaks scatter the horizon of Mavrovo’s landscape, making this place a hikers paradise and an adventurers dream.
+Rolling hills and steep mountain peaks scatter the horizon of Mavrovo’s landscape, making this place a hikers paradise.
 Korab mountain, the highest peak in Macedonia, impressively sits on the north-western side of the national park.
 However, Korab’s sibling mountains equally impress and are present at every turn.

-The best way (in my opinion) to explore the park is by picking up one of the many hiking trails.
+The best way (in my opinion) to explore the park hiking one of the many trails.
 We did this by ourselves by collecting a trail map from the information centre in Mavrovi Anovi.
 But I have also heard great things about some of the organised hiking tours you can do if you want to hike with a local guide.

 Bears and Wild Horses